-- 1. TRI for Employees on Paid Leave - a.
-If an employee utilizes up to 60 days of paid leave throughout the school year he/she shall receive TRI pay relative to their annualized FTE. - b.
-If an employee is out using paid leave for longer than twenty (20) days, but no more than sixty (60) days, he/she will need to submit a TRI log (to include all hours for the school year) chronicling his/her completed TRI hours to be submitted to payroll. - c.
-If an employee returns after sixty (60) days a TRI contract will be re-issued at a prorated amount equal to his/her prorated FTE.
-He/she will need to submit a TRI log (to include pro-rated hours for the school year) chronicling his/her completed TRI hours to be submitted to Certificated Human Resources. - d.
-If an employee is out for sixty-one (61) to one hundred and eighty (180) days he/she will not receive TRI pay for these days on paid leave. - e.
-If an employee notifies the District of his/her intent to be out on paid leave for an entire school year, he/she will not be eligible to receive TRI pay.
+- 1. Employees on Paid Leave - a.
+If an employee utilizes up to 60 days of paid leave throughout the school year they shall receive TRI pay relative to their annualized FTE. - b.
+If an employee is out using paid leave for longer than twenty (20) days, but no more than sixty (60) days, they will need to submit a TRI log (to include all hours for the school year) chronicling their completed TRI hours to be submitted to payroll. - c.
+If an employee returns after sixty (60) days a TRI contract will be re-issued at a prorated amount equal to their prorated FTE.
+They will need to submit a TRI log (to include pro-rated hours for the school year) chronicling their completed TRI hours to be submitted to Certificated Human Resources. - d.
+If an employee is out for sixty-one (61) to one hundred and eighty (180) days they will not receive TRI pay for these days on paid leave. - e.
+If an employee notifies the District of their intent to be out on paid leave for an entire school year, they will not be eligible to receive TRI pay.
 The one-year, non-continuing employee or Long-term substitute who is hired to replace said employee shall receive the TRI pay for the year, relative to the FTE assignment. - 2.
 Compensation will be paid in 11 equal monthly installments beginning with the October payroll.
-An employee working less than full-time or less than a full school year, will have his/her compensation adjusted proportionally, based on percentage of FTE and/or percentage of the school year worked.
+An employee working less than full-time or less than a full school year, will have their compensation adjusted proportionally, based on percentage of FTE and/or percentage of the school year worked.
 If employee fails to perform all or any part of the extended day responsibilities required hereunder, any overpayment of additional compensation shall be withheld from subsequent paychecks. - 3.
-TRI for Employees on Unpaid Leave - a.
-If an employee is out on unpaid leave, he/she is not eligible to receive TRI pay during the unpaid leave. - b.
+Employees on Unpaid Leave - a.
+If an employee is out on unpaid leave, they is not eligible to receive TRI pay during the unpaid leave. - b.
 An employee who is out on unpaid leave and later returns to work shall receive TRI pay prorated to their annualized FTE.

-SECTION D - Professional Fund
+SECTION D - Professional Development Funding Pool for Providing Substitutes